Collateral protection insurance (CPI): basics and background

 If you need a quote for car insurance to remove CPI or satisfy your loan agreement, enter your ZIP code below to compare rates.

 Unfortunately, insurance companies and lenders screw up sometimes.
-If you actually had the required auto insurance but for whatever reason were charged forced insurance, you are entitled to a refund if you can prove you were insured during the required period.
+If you actually had the required auto insurance but for whatever reason were charged for CPI insurance, you are entitled to a refund if you can prove you were insured during the required period.
 Proof can include an insurance card or declaration page.
-You will need to call your lender and present them with your proof of insurance.
+You will need to call your lending institution and present them with your proof of insurance.
 Typically, you should be able to get a backdated refund.

 If your bank or lender will not furnish a refund despite showing proof of insurance, seek legal advice.